Our Go-To Resistance Band Workout Is A Full-Body Blast

 No matter what your current level of fitness is, resistance band workouts are an effective way to add strength exercises to your routine – something everyone should be doing at least twice a week.
 The best resistance bands are cheap and easy to store, making them a piece of kit worth picking up.

 They’re not just useful for home workouts either.
-The bands are easy to slip into a bag and take with you to exercise in a local park, or when travelling so you can slip in a quick workout in your hotel room before working or sightseeing.
+The bands are easy to slip into a bag and take with you to exercise in a local park, or when traveling so you can slip in a quick workout in your hotel room before working or sightseeing.

 The Resistance Bands You’ll Need For This Workout

 Resistance bands all work in the same way but they’re not all the same.
 You can get looped bands or various sizes and strengths, or a straight band which has two ends.
 Often the latter will have handles to make them easier to hold.
-The colour of a band is usually a clue to how strong it is: blacks and blues tend to offer greater resistance than reds and greens, which in turn are tougher than yellows.
+The color of a band is usually a clue to how strong it is: blacks and blues tend to offer greater resistance than reds and greens, which in turn are tougher than yellows.
 However, this is not always the case, so do check you’re buying something that’s appropriate for your fitness level.

 In the workout below, two types of bands are used.
 A small looped band is good for stepping into and placing just above or below your knees for moves like the glute bridge, while you’ll need a larger looped band that can go around your shoulders while you stand on it for exercises like squats.